 Tradition is fine, but how about shaking up your holiday cookie repertoire with some new and exciting recipes?
 Here are four cookies that will delight your friends and family—my clan always insists that I bring them to holiday parties or other events.
 I keep a batch of baked cookies in my freezer so that I’m always ready to serve them at home or bring them as a gift.
-And if you’re gluten-free, I’ve got you covered—see the sidebar for how to adapt the recipes.
+And if you’re gluten-free, I’ve got you covered—see below for how to adapt the recipes.
 Another cookie, please!

 Potato Chip Cookies

 ½ cup sugar

 Preheat the oven to 350°F. Line a cookie sheet with parchment paper, or grease the sheet and set it aside.
 Cream the butter and sugar together in a mixer on high speed until light and fluffy.
 Reduce the speed to the lowest setting, and add flour, potato chips and nuts.
 Blend about two minutes or until it comes together.
 Be careful not to overmix the dough.
 Drop large tablespoons of dough onto the cookie sheet about two inches apart.
 Place a piece of parchment paper or plastic wrap over the cookies, and flatten until about one-quarter-inch thick.
 Remove paper or plastic wrap.
 Bake for 20 minutes.
 Cool the cookies on a rack, and sprinkle confectioners’ sugar on top.
 Makes about 20 cookies.

 Triple Chocolate Cookies

 Chocoholics love these.
 Hint for melting chocolate: Chocolate can burn easily.
 It’s best to melt it in a double boiler.
 If you don’t have one, a saucepan placed in another pan of hot water is a good substitute.